-85. National licence for a track
+85. National licence for a circuit or course

-An ASN may similarly grant a national licence for a track on the conditions laid down in Article 84, but a track only so licensed may not be used for attempts at international or world records.
+An ASN may similarly grant a national licence for a circuit or course on the conditions laid down in the last paragraph of Article 86

-86. Information to be given on licence for tracks
+86. Information to be given on course or circuit licences

-A track licence granted by the FIA shall state the length of the track and whether it is approved for attempts at international or world records.
+A licence granted by the FIA shall state the length of the course or circuit and, in the case of a race circuit, a grade indicating the categories of racing cars for which the licence is valid (see Article6, Appendix O).
+If appropriate, it shall indicate whether the course or circuit is approved for attempts at international or world records.

-A track licence granted by an ASN shall state the length of the track and whether it is approved for attempts at national records.

-The licence for the track will also contain the special track rules, which competitors are expected to know and are required to obey.
+A licence granted by an ASN shall state the length of the course or circuit and whether it is approved for attempts at national records.
+It will also contain any rules specific to the course or circuit, which competitors are expected to know and are required to obey.

-87. Conditions to be fulfilled for both permanent and temporary tracks
+87. Conditions to be fulfilled for both permanent and temporary courses and circuits

-The conditions to be fulfilled in the case of both permanent and temporary tracks are as periodically laid down by the FIA.
-(For such conditions see Appendix E).
+The conditions to be fulfilled in the case of both permanent and temporary courses and cicuits are as periodically laid down by the FIA.

-88. Display of a track licence
+88. Display of a circuit licence

-A track licence, so long as it is in force, shall be displayed in a prominent position at the track.
+A circuit licence, so long as it is in force, shall be displayed in a prominent position at the circuit.